About Us

 Read More »

 Jenine is an individual and couples therapist at the Bellevue Trauma Recovery Center (BTRC).
 She earned her master’s degree in Counseling Psychology from Northwest University and is a Licensed Mental Health Counselor Associate in Washington State.
-Jenine has worked with clients across the lifespan, providing therapy for children, adolescents, and adults.
-She brings warmth, compassion, and a commitment to creating safe spaces where clients can explore their stories and move toward healing.
+Jenine brings warmth, compassion, and a deep commitment to creating safe, supportive spaces where clients can explore their stories and move toward healing.

-Practicing from a trauma-informed, integrative approach, Jenine draws from Trauma-Focused Cognitive Behavioral Therapy (TF-CBT), Cognitive Processing Therapy (CPT), and Acceptance and Commitment Therapy (ACT).
-She has advanced training in the Gottman Method, completing Levels I and II as well as specialized training in treating affairs and trauma.
-With this expertise, Jenine supports couples in navigating betrayal, infidelity recovery, and relational trauma, guiding them in rebuilding trust and strengthening connection.
+Practicing from a trauma-informed, integrative approach, Jenine draws from a variety of therapeutic models including Trauma-Focused Cognitive Behavioral Therapy (TF-CBT), Cognitive Processing Therapy (CPT), and Acceptance and Commitment Therapy (ACT).
+She has advanced training in the Gottman Method (Levels I and II) and specializes in working with couples using the Gottman Marathon Method—an intensive format designed to help couples address significant challenges and make meaningful progress in a condensed timeframe.

 Education & Credentials: